EthyMoney/docker-cloudflare-ddns/README.md

   * `API_KEY_FILE` - Path to load your CloudFlare scoped API token from (e.g. a Docker secret). *If both `API_KEY_FILE` and `API_KEY` are specified, `API_KEY_FILE` takes precedence.*
 * `-e ZONE` - The DNS zone that DDNS updates should be applied to. **Required**
   * `ZONE_FILE` - Path to load your CloudFlare DNS Zone from (e.g. a Docker secret). *If both `ZONE_FILE` and `ZONE` are specified, `ZONE_FILE` takes precedence.*
-* `-e SUBDOMAIN` - A subdomain of the `ZONE` to write DNS changes to.
+* `-e SUBDOMAIN` - Subdomain(s) of the `ZONE` to write DNS changes to.
 If this is not supplied the root zone will be used.
+If you want to update multiple subdomains you can specify them as a comma separated list (e.g. `SUBDOMAIN=subdomain1,subdomain2`).
   * `SUBDOMAIN_FILE` - Path to load your CloudFlare DNS Subdomain from (e.g. a Docker secret). *If both `SUBDOMAIN_FILE` and `SUBDOMAIN` are specified, `SUBDOMAIN_FILE` takes precedence.*

 ## Optional Parameters